eventespresso/event-espresso-core/docs/A--Best-Practices/php-doc-formatting.md

 | Tag | Usage | Description |
 | ----- | ------- | ------------- |
 @access | public|private|protected | Indicates access control for a function/method.
 Used directly above the `@since` line in block.
 Typically not used because access can be declared in the method definition.
 @deprecated | version x.x.x  replacement_function_name | What version of WordPress the function/method was deprecated.
-Use 3-digit version number.
+Use 3-digit version number.`$VID$` for new code
 @throws | Exception_Type | If an exception (or multiple exceptions) are thrown indicate using this tag.
 Type should be the classname for the exception (e.g. EE_Error)
 @internal | information string | Typically used for adding notes for internal use only
 @link | URL | Link to additional information for the function/method.
 For an external script/library, links to source.
 Not to be used for related functions/methods; use @see instead.